walmartlabs/ridicule/README.md

   Wether or not the mocks are enabled.
   *Defaults to `false`*

+  `enableForceCookiePage`
+  A boolean representing wether or not to register the cookie setter page.
+  This page gives a simple button to turn on or off the `always_ridicule` cookie, which allows for a client to opt-in to forcing mock responses, regardless of server settings.
+  Useful for novice testers or devices where bookmarklet creaton is cumbersome.
+  *Defaults to `false`*

+  `forceCookiePath`
+  A relative URL that the cookie setter page can be found at.
+  *Defaults to `/cookie`*

+  `forceCookieValue`
+  A string representing the value of the `always_ridicule` cookie.
+Allows for servers to have a publically available opt-in mocking method without having the specific necessary cookie publically known. `expires` value is 30 minutes from the time it is set.
+  *Defaults to `"true"`*

 ## how it works
 Inside of your `mocksDir`, create a `ridicule.js` file that exposes an array hapi routes in it's `module.exports`.